Extreme ultraviolet lithography: EUV photoresist exposure: the role of electrons

-Charging and electron trapping

-Due to the production of secondary electrons of various energies, the charge of the resist may locally fluctuate.
-An EUV exposure with less blur leads to more pronounced charge differences at the feature edge, which can lead to larger electric fields.
-Such large electric fields have been observed to lead to dielectric breakdown.
-The trapping of secondary electrons leads to a reduction of secondary electrons emitted from the film; however, the trap sites may themselves be depleted, resulting in effectively extended secondary electron blur for larger doses.
-Electron trapping is predicted to occur as part of polaronic behavior, which confines the electron's final energy deposition to trap site locations.
-The polaron size can be quite large in resists, e.g., 46 nm in PMMA.
+A more realistic description of the electron blur uses the difference of two exponential functions.

+In chemically amplified resists, acid blur can help smoothe edge roughness, but low spatial-frequency roughness still remains, whereas in metal oxide resists, even high spatial-frequency roughness remains, since there is no acid blur smoothing.
+More blur can smooth the smaller scale roughness, but at the cost of reduced image contrast.

+Effect of underlying layers

+Secondary electrons from layers underneath the resist can affect the resist profile as well as pattern collapse.
+Hence, selection of such both the underlayer and the layer under that layer are important considerations for EUV lithography.
+Moreover, the electrons from defocused images can aggravate the stochastic nature of the image.

 Contamination effects

 Resist outgassing

 Due to the high efficiency of absorption of EUV by photoresists, heating and outgassing become primary concerns.
 One well-known issue is contamination deposition on the resist from ambient or outgassed hydrocarbons, which results from EUV- or electron-driven reactions.
 Organic photoresists outgas hydrocarbons while metal oxide photoresists outgas water and oxygen and metal (in a hydrogen ambient); the last is uncleanable.
-The carbon contamination is known to affect multilayer reflectivity while the oxygen is particularly harmful for the ruthenium capping layers on the EUV multilayer optics.
+The carbon contamination is known to affect multilayer reflectivity while the oxygen is particularly harmful for the ruthenium capping layers (relatively stable under EUV and hydrogen conditions) on the EUV multilayer optics.

+EUV resist degradation increases with dose, as evidenced by outgassing of key components.

 Tin redeposition

 Atomic hydrogen in the tool chambers is used to clean tin and carbon which deposit on the EUV optical surfaces.
 Atomic hydrogen is produced by EUV light directly photoionizing H2: